-This is how God showed his love among us: He sent his one and only Son into the world that we
+This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
+1 John 4:9

 Game: Hot Potato

 Ball (medium-sized)

 Review the Remember Verse with your class a few times so they become familiar with it.
 Then, invite children to sit together in a circle.
 Give one child a ball and have him say the first word of the Remember Verse and roll the ball to any other student in the circle.
 The child who receives the ball will say the second word of the verse and roll it to another student.
 This continues until the entire verse has been said.
 Play several rounds.